As stated in the verse

 Through our weakness we understand what powerful means and thus better understand the names of God.
 Likewise, through our ignorance we understand the concept of knowing and understand what it means for God to be all-Knowing.

-Our Creator has placed very weak infinitesimal versions of His names (or perhaps of the shadows of His names).
+Our Creator has placed very weak manifestations of His names (or perhaps of the shadows of His names).

 God, for instance, is all-Powerful.
 As weak as we are as human beings, we do possess some level of power and strength that God has given us.
 Also, God is The all-Seeing, and as unsighted as we are, we do possess some form of sight.